 It's widely assumed among the artist community that if a major label A&R hears a record and doesn't subsequently contact its creator, he or she must not have been impressed with the material, but that isn't always the case.

-In a newly-released Best Seat in the House interview with host Hovain Hylton, Roc Nation senior vice president and longtime A&R Lenny Santiago was asked to name an artist whose music he heard but "passed" on signing.
+In a newly-released Best Seat in the House interview, Roc Nation senior vice president and longtime A&R Lenny Santiago was asked by host Hovain Hylton to name an artist whose music he heard but "passed" on signing.
 After struggling momentarily to think of an artist—which either suggests he was caught off guard by the question or was trying to decide which current star he could name that would be the least embarrassing—Santiago settled on Wiz Khalifa, who he says was "dope," but "never moved on."

 If Wiz was dope, as Santiago states, why wasn't there an attempt to sign him?
 According to Santiago, quite often when an A&R hears an artist for the first time, they might just not be in the right place mentally to fully appreciate what they're listening to.